jschoedl/banopoly/README.md

 - [x] fix contact download before game start
 - [x] do not add already joined players on reload
-- [ ] add a menu for editing fun facts
+- [x] move fun facts to external URL
 - [x] fix animation on balance change
 - [ ] replace BananoJS with another API that supports binding to balance change
 - [ ] add other UI languages (currently German only)